 When implementing WSN-based SHM systems, significantly efforts have been paid on issues such as energy consumption, sensing synchronization, and reliable delivery of large amount of data etc. However, one important issue which has received much less attention is fault tolerance.

-Fault tolerance problem is more severe in WSN-based systems than in the wire-based counterparts due to the following reasons.
+Fault tolerance problem is much more severe in WSN-based systems than in the wire-based counterparts due to the following reasons.
 First, the hardware platforms of low cost wireless sensor nodes are intrinsically not as stable as centralized data acquisition systems used in wire-based systems.
 Second, due to the low cost, the number of sensor nodes in a typical WSN-based SHM system can be very large, which increases the number of potential faulty nodes.
 Third, many WSN-based SHM systems are deployed for the long-term purposes.
 The long monitoring time and harsh outdoor environment increase the probability that a wireless sensor node becomes faulty.

 Wireless sensor nodes can experience various types of faults.
 Among them, some faults can be easily identified.
 For example, in the presence of some hardware problems (e.g. battery depletion, transceiver failure, etc.) or software problems (e.g. bugs or memory overflow), senor nodes seized to perform their designated tasks (i.e. receive/transmit information or respond to external commands).
 These indications can be used to detect these types of faults.

 On the contrary, another type of faults which is quite common in WSN-based SHM but much more difficult to be detected is faulty sensor readings: sensor nodes seem to work properly, but the values returned by them are incorrect.
 A very common reason of this fault is that sensor nodes partially or completely debond from host structure [ref].
 Sensor degradation or breakage also can cause faulty reading.
 Since this type of fault cannot be easily identified, its can directly affect the damage detection capability of the system.
-A SHM system detects structural damage by examining the changes of measurements in sensor nodes.
-However, both structural damage and sensor fault incur the changes of sensor node measurements.
+A SHM system detects structural damage by examining the changes of the vibration characteristics extracted from the measurements of sensor nodes.
+However, both structural damage and sensor fault incur the changes of these vibration characteristics.
 Without detecting faulty sensor nodes, false alarm will be issued by the system.
-Therefore, it is important to find a SHM algorithm which is tolerant to faulty sensor readings.

-In this paper, we proposed a fault-tolerant scheme for WSN-based SHM system.
+In this paper, we proposed an SHM approach which is tolerant to faulty sensor readings.
 This scheme adopts a multi-layer approach to perform structural health monitoring in the presence of faulty nodes.
 In this system, sensor nodes deployed on a structure is partitioned into clusters and detection of faulty sensor nodes as well as structural damage is implemented in each cluster.
-In the first layer, faulty wireless sensor nodes are detected based on the premise that measurements from normal sensor nodes on each cluster have similar natural frequencies which are different from that obtained from faulty nodes.
+In the first layer, faulty sensor nodes are detected based on the premise that natural frequencies identified from normal sensor nodes in each cluster are similar but different from those obtained from faulty nodes.
 After faulty nodes have been detected, a second layer algorithm uses extracted mode shapes to detect possible structural damages.
 This approach is lightweight and is able to disambiguate structural damage from faults in the sensor readings.
 The effectiveness of the proposed approach is demonstrated through both simulation and a real implementation.

 The structure of the paper is organized as follows.
-In section 2, we introduce the related works, from the computer science community and from the structural engineering community, respectively.
-In section 3, we present the proposed method.
-In section 4 and 5, the simulation result based on a suspension bridge model and a laboratory test are described respectively.
+In section II, we introduce the related works proposed by researchers in both computer science engineering and civil engineering.
+In section III, we present the proposed method.
+In section IV and V, the results based on a simulated suspension bridge and on a real implementation are described respectively.

 Related Work